danitamm/HockeyBot/README.md

 # HockeyBot
 Both the command line version and training code for HockeyBot, a Facebook Messenger chatbot.

-HockeyBot assumes that the words is receives from the user are the beginning of an NHL player or coach's interview.
-It responds with that message, continued for several sentences spoken by a generic player/coach.
+Sentence completion: HockeyBot assumes that the words it receives from the user are the beginning of an NHL player or coach's interview.
+It responds with several sentences that follow the input words, as if it were spoken by a generic player/coach.

 It is powered by an LSTM is trained on NHL interview transcripts scraped from [ASAP Sports](http://www.asapsports.com/).